Former Officials for Asbury Park NJ fraudulently destroyed an Entrepreneur

 In the case Platinum Links Ent v Atlantic City Surf Pro Baseball Club 2002.
-United States District Court, New Jersey.
-The Hon Judge Joseph E. Irenas noted that the City's attempt to block the show was based on a "dislike of the message" and an unfair stereotype of rap fans.
+3rd Circuit United States District Court, Judge the Hon Joseph E. Irenas noted that the City's attempt to block the show was based on a "dislike of the message" and an unfair stereotype of rap fans.
 The ruling emphasized that Officials could not single out rap music for cancellation while allowing other genres.

 All surprise(s), trick(s), cunning(s), dissembling and other unfair ways that is used to cheat anyone is considered as fraud.
 Kerr, Fraud and Mistake, 1 (7th ed.
 (1952)).
 See also 37 Am.
 Jur.2d, Fraud and Deceit § 1, pp. 17-20 (1968); Riverside Trust Co. v.
 Collin, 114 N.J.
 Eq.
 157 (E. & A. 1933).